Sleeper trains to the Alps

 Eurostar + NightJet to Austria

-The NightJet, run by Austrian national operator ÖBB, has couchettes with flat beds so you can lie flat and enjoy a good night's sleep on your way to the slopes.
+The NightJet has couchettes with berths (fold-down bunks) so you can lie flat and enjoy a good night's sleep on your way to the slopes.

-Find out more about travelling to Austria by sleeper train in our new section on London to Austria by Eurostar + NightJet.
+Find out more about travelling to Austria by sleeper train in our section on London to Austria by Eurostar + NightJet

 What are couchettes like?

-Couchettes are train compartments containing folding beds known as “berths”, with six or four berths in each couchette.
-You get freshly laundered sheets, a pillow, a quilt, and a small bottle of water.
-There’s a ceiling light and a reading light by each bed.
-The couchette door is lockable from the inside.
+Couchettes are train compartments containing folding beds known as 'berths', with six or four berths in each couchette.
+On every sleeper service (regardless of country or operator), you'll get freshly laundered sheets, a pillow, a quilt, and a small bottle of water.
+There’ll also be a ceiling light and a reading light by each bed, and the couchette door will be lockable from the inside.
 Upper berths have straps to prevent you from rolling out of bed onto the floor.

 In a 6-berth couchette, there’s not much space to move about once you've got your luggage in, but it's fine for banter and sleeping.
-You can also get 4-berth couchettes or (on Austrian trains) a more expensive two-berth (sometimes called a compartment)—particularly good for couples wanting a bit of privacy.
+You can also get 4-berth couchettes or (on Austrian trains) a more expensive 2-berth (sometimes called a compartment)particularly good for couples wanting a bit of privacy.

-On the sleeper train from Paris, in a six-berth couchette, the under-the-bed spaces will fit two snowboard bags or three pairs of skis each.
+The under-the-bed spaces will usually fit two snowboard bags or three pairs of skis each.

-Most overnight trains have reclining seats as well as couchettes, but in the case of the overnight Travelski Express, reclining seats are your only option.
-Think carefully before you choose to travel this way – it isn’t as comfortable as a couchette and getting to sleep won’t be so easy.
+Some overnight trains have reclining seats as well as couchettes, but in the case of the overnight Travelski Express, reclining seats are your only option.
+Think carefully before you choose to travel this way—it isn’t as comfortable as a couchette and getting to sleep won’t be so easy.

 Changing in Paris